shaziak47/shazia-portfolio/README.md

-# Adeel Khan — Portfolio Website
+# Shazia parveen — Portfolio Website

 A modern, animated portfolio built with **React**, **TypeScript**, **Tailwind CSS**, and **Framer Motion** — inspired by premium developer portfolios with a dark theme, glassmorphism, and smooth scroll animations.